 Need to Dress Up or Dress Down Your White Place Setting?

 It’s really a matter of adding to or taking away.
-From At The Picket Fence, in the white place setting below, accessories make it more formal with a gold charger, crystal wine glasses on tall stem, full flat ware setting, and a lovely collection of blue and white ceramic centerpiece.
+From At The Picket Fence, in the white place setting below, accessories make it more formal with a gold charger, crystal wine glasses on a tall stem, full flatware setting, and a lovely collection of blue and white ceramic centerpiece.
 But notice how in the image below, for a dressed down look just eliminate the charger.
-Even the blue and white stripped table runner offers a more casual dining decor.
+Even the blue and white striped table runner offers more casual dining decor.

 Fall To Winter

-White place settings are not just for wedings and other special occasions.
+White place settings are not just for weddings and other special occasions.

 They’re very versatile and can be mixed with other dinning pieces.